Stijnus/Budget-Tracker/IMPLEMENTATION_PLAN.md

    - Keyboard shortcuts for common actions
    - Tooltips and contextual help
    - Welcome/onboarding experience for new users
-   - Error boundaries and toast notifications
+   - Error boundaries
+   - ✅ Toast notifications for user feedback

 ### Technical Implementation